YourMobileGeek/100DaysOfCode2019/README.md

 * Day 77
   > Couldn't do anything on the chaos game.
 Watched a video on filters however.
 I don't really remember which one.
 Some conference of 2017.
 It was a good video, a bit of a letdown btw.
 I admire that speaker very much.

+* Day 78
+  > Lil late on updating today.
+But worked on the Chaos game a little.
+Not a lot yet.
+Maybe complete it today only.